• Home

 Spotted Lanternfly

-Spotted lanternfly is an invasive insect that has not yet reached Michigan.
-However, we are on alert and recommend everyone familiarize themselves with what they look like.
-The lanternfly is especially concerning in our region because it targets fruit trees which could greatly affect our numerous orchards.
-The host plant for spotted lanternflies is tree-of-heaven, a species ISN does actively manage.
+Spotted lanternfly is an invasive insect that has recently been discovered in southeast Michigan.
+Despite the small spread in the state of Michigan, we are on alert and recommend everyone familiarize themselves with what they look like.
+The lanternfly is especially concerning in our region because it targets fruit and ornamental trees which could greatly affect our numerous orchards, due to their feeding secretions that cause black sooty mold on plant surfaces.
+The preferred host plant for spotted lanternflies is tree-of-heaven, a species ISN does actively manage, however the lanternfly will choose from an array of other tree species (natives included) given the opportunity.

 Visit the USDA's site for more information on this invasive insect.